 - Alcohol and Drug Safety Action Program completion

 The fact that DUI and DUI drugs are technically the same offense also means that you can be charged as a repeat offender if you have a prior alcohol-related DUI and you are now facing a charge for DUI drugs.
-Likewise, if you have a prior drug-related DUI conviction involving a drug that is different from the one involved in your current case, you can still be charged with a second (or subsequent) DUI drugs.
+Likewise, if you have a prior drug-related DUI conviction involving a different drug from the one involved in your current case, you can still be charged with a second (or subsequent) DUI drugs.

 What are Potential Defenses to a DUI Drugs Charge in South Carolina?

 If you have been charged with driving under the influence of marijuana, methamphetamine, prescription painkillers, or any other legal or illegal drug, what defenses can you assert in South Carolina court?
 The answer to this question depends on the specific facts of your case.
-Generally speaking, however, some examples of potential defenses to drug-related DUI charges in South Carolina include:
+Generally speaking.
+However, some examples of potential defenses to drug-related DUI charges in South Carolina include:

 1. You Were Not Under the Influence of a Drug (or Drugs)